jarusll/the-logs/index.md

 Holy shit `which-key` is fucking awesome.
 If I enable `which-key-mode`, I can type out Key combinations and wait for the suggestions.
 This is exactly what I was looking for.

-Actually good day, learnt alot about Emacs.
+Actually good day, learnt a lot about Emacs.
 Day rating - 6/10.
 Tomorrow I'll try to finish elisp-koans.
 Ez, night friend

 # 2022-03-28